 tumburu nuta shrIkaNTham duritApaha vaikuNTham

-I seek refuge (AshrayE) in beautiful Lord (sowndara rAjam), the Lord (rAjam) who blessed (gave a boon to) the elephant (gaja) in the forest of elephants (brindAvana sAranga).
+I seek refuge (AshrayE) in the beautiful Lord (sowndara rAjam), the Lord (rAjam) who blessed (gave a boon to) the elephant (gaja) in the forest of elephants (brindAvana sAranga).

 He is the dear son (nandana) of Nanda, He is the ruler (rAjam) of Nagapattanam.
 He is the Lord (rAjam) of the beautiful Rama (name of Lakshmi).
-He is great (mahi) Lord (rAjam) praised (vinuta) by the divinities (sura).
+He is the great (mahi) Lord (rAjam) praised (vinuta) by the divinities (sura).

 He has a gently smiling (mandasmita) lotus-like (ambujam) face (mukha), in his lotus-like (ambujam) hands (kara) he holds (dhara) the Mandara mountain, his lotus-like (ambujam) eyes (nayana) give delight (nandana kara), and he has even more beautiful (sundaratara) lotus-like (ambujam) feet (pada).